Documentation

 Select a Grid

-Choose the Grid where you want to write your data.
-You can either:
+Choose the Grid where you want to write your data:

 • Create a New Grid: Generate a new Grid to store your data